bainbridge/health_share/posts/template_issue.md

 Notes
 -

-[^1]: The resources I use to develop these issue breakdowns are saved in PDF form in my [Sources](https://drive.google.com/open?id=1sILYzCXlqDw85Xy32z09_suQN8owSwi3) folder on Google Drive.
-I save PDFs in order to avoid the potential for dead links down the road.
+[^1]: The resources I use to develop these issue breakdowns are saved in PDF form in my [Resources](https://drive.google.com/open?id=1sILYzCXlqDw85Xy32z09_suQN8owSwi3) folder on Google Drive.
+(I save PDFs in order to avoid the potential for dead links down the road.)
 In the top right corner of page 1 of the PDF, you'll find the resource's URL.
 Please feel free to download & share these resources!
 [^2]: If you have questions or comments, please leave me a note [here](https://docs.google.com/forms/d/e/1FAIpQLSeTskpY1LoQss2fgXTcGZNyFY4XgTrWW49o4TzLLHdgkeVeOQ/viewform).
 I especially appreciate hearing from someone with expertise on this topic -- I'll update the post & credit you if you like!
 Please include the post title in your comment so I can figure out what you’re referring to.
 Thanks!